 Work at Home Call Center Salaries

-The question everyone wants to be answered about a new job is “How much does it pay?”
-However, when considering an at-home call center salary, another question is “How does it pay?"
+The question everyone wants answered about a new job is “How much does it pay?”
+However, when considering an at-home call-center salary, another question is “How does it pay?"
 Virtual call centers have varying methods of calculating pay.

 No matter the pay structure used, home-based call center agents should evaluate whether they are receiving a competitive pay rate by calculating the true hourly wage.
 This is figuring how much you earn per hour in an average week while also accounting for the costs you incur.

-When calculating their true hourly wage, independent contractors should figure in any training fees, unpaid training time or other pay deductions that companies may charge, and they should consider the portion of the self-employment taxes that they incur, but employees don't.
-And both employees and contractors should calculate the ongoing and one-time external costs, such as Internet/phone service, headsets, computer equipment, virus scan subscriptions, etc. when calculating their hourly rate.
+When calculating their true hourly wage, independent contractors should figure in any training fees, unpaid training time, or other pay deductions that companies may charge, and they should consider the portion of the self-employment taxes that they incur, but employees don't.
+And both employees and contractors should calculate the ongoing and one-time external costs, such as Internet/phone service, headsets, computer equipment, and virus scan subscriptions when calculating their hourly rate.
 (Plus, these things may be tax deductions, so keep good records.)

 Call Center Hourly Rates

 Both independent contracting and employment call centers may pay an hourly rate, but it is more common in employment positions.
 Basic pay rates (not including incentives) range from the U.S. minimum wage to a $15 an hour.
 Bilingual agents may be paid at the upper end of the scale because there is often a pay differential of $1 or more per hour for bilingual call center jobs.